Kent1029/deepface_emotion_detection/README.md

 # deepface_emotion_detection
-## This is a project that can detect mutiple emotion with python, deepface, openCV,numpy
+## This is a project that can detect mutiple emotion with python, deepface, openCV and numpy.

 ### First
 You need to create environment in your computer.</br>